 Two of these three sides will surely be the Wild Card contenders yet again, but in which order will they finish?

 This season the Miami Marlins will be making a push for a Wild Card spot as they one of the best young rotations in the Major Leagues.

 They have also added some power in their lineup with the trade for Luis Arraez, the American League Batting champion for 2022 when he was with the Minnesota Twins, while also picking up free agent, and two-time All-Star, Jean Segura.

 Although the Arraez trade cost them Pablo Lopez, they still have Sandy Alcantara (NL Cy Young award winner for 2022) followed by Johnny Cueto for experience and Braxton Garrett and Trevor Rogers.

-The Nationals have finished last every season in their Division since their 2019 World Series title win and no-one is expecting them to improve this season.
+The Washington Nationals have finished last every season in their Division since their 2019 World Series title win and no-one is expecting them to improve this time around.

 Stars such as Turner, Scherzer and Juan Soto are long gone and the rebuild of the side is centred on the Soto trade.

-CJ Abrams, Keibert Ruiz and starting pitchers Mackenzie Gore and Josiah Gray are now locked in as part of Washington’s development.
+CJ Abrams, Keibert Ruiz and starting pitchers Mackenzie Gore and Josiah Gray are locked in as part of Washington’s redevelopment.